DevMountain/node-auth-afternoon/README.md

 # Project Summary

-In this project, we'll continue to use `passport`, but instead use the `GitHub` strategy this time.
-We'll use the same `Default App` from the mini project earlier and modify it to accept the `GitHub` strategy.
+In this project, we'll continue to use `passport`, but instead use the `GitHub` provider this time.
+We'll use the same `Default App` from the mini project earlier and modify it to accept the `GitHub` provider.
 We'll also gain some experience and exposure using technical documentation.

 At the end of this project, you'll have a fully-working node back end that can authorize with GitHub and retrieve a list of followers for the authorized GitHub user.